meghanmurphy1/kibana/docs/reference/connectors-kibana/gmail-action-type.md

 # Gmail connector [gmail-action-type]

-The Gmail connector connects to the Gmail API and enables federated search of email in Workplace AI and Agent Builder.
+The Gmail connector connects to the Gmail API and enables federated search of email.
 You configure a Bearer token (Google OAuth 2.0 access token) when creating the connector.

 ## Create connectors in {{kib}} [define-gmail-ui]